Franco28/RedmiNote7ToolC-/README.md

 ### How it works

-** When you finished the installation, the Tool will execute alone **
 - The installation will create a "RedmiNote7Tool" shortcut on desktop
 - Then you can use any option, remember if you want to download any file, this will check internet connection
 - If you want to flash any TWRP, this will be downloaded and flashed, but remember to put your device on Bootloader mode and ready to flash